 To be considered for admission to the Doctor of Nurse Anesthesia Practice Program, you must submit the following:

-- Completed and signed application form (Application deadline, Feb.
-1 2017 for summer 2017 start)
+- Completed and signed application form (application deadline is April 15 for summer 2017 start)

 - Official transcripts

 - Evidence of graduation from an accredited baccalaureate or higher nursing program, or possession of a bachelor of science degree in a basic or an appropriate health science field

 - Evidence of a master’s degree from a nationally accredited nurse anesthesia program (ACEN or CCNE) and certification as a CRNA

 - A minimum cumulative GPA of 3.25